soundsonacid/seashell/README.md

 # Seashell

-Seashell is a set of configurable & lightweight SVM developer tools.
-Seashell aims to be simple to use, powerful, and easily configurable.
+Seashell is a toolkit for testing, benchmarking, & profiling SVM programs.